Asymptomatic testing for students

 The University and NHS Test and Trace also takes the protection of your privacy very seriously.
 To find out how we use your personal data when you register for a coronavirus test.

-If we can’t read the sample it means it’s not possible to say if you were infectious when the test was done.
-You’ll need to take the same tests again as soon as possible.
-If this is the second time you’ve got this result, you’ll need to book a different test – follow the advice you were given when you were tested or go to ww.gov.uk/get-coronavirus-test.
+If we can’t read the sample and the result is invalid, it means it’s not possible to say if you were infectious when the test was done.
+You’ll need to take the same test again as soon as possible, by returning to the centre for a repeat test (providing you do not have any symptoms), or by following the instructions below for a PCR test.
+If this is the second time you’ve received an invalid result, you will have to request the PCR test.
+Follow the link and make sure you choose the home testing option ww.gov.uk/get-coronavirus-test.

-If you test ‘Negative’ you are encouraged to book in for a second test in 3 days time.
+If you test ‘Negative’ you are encouraged to book in for a second test in 3-4 days’ time.
+You may be tested twice per week, provided you do not develop any symptoms.

-If you test ‘Invalid’ (the sample could not be read) you will need to book another test.
+If you test ‘Invalid’ the sample could not be read so you will need to book another test.

 If you test ‘Positive’ you will need to follow the NHS guidance provided in the notification:

-- You will need to self-isolate, and tell those who you live with to do the same
+- You will need to self-isolate for 10 days, and tell those who you live with to do the same.

-You need to notify firstname.lastname@example.org if you have tested positive and are needing to self isolate.
-You will also need to tell them the results of your PCR test so they know that you are either negative and ending the isolation or that you are a confirmed case so that ongoing support can be provided
+- You need to notify email@example.com if you have tested positive and are needing to self-isolate, so that ongoing support can be provided.

-If you have a positive lateral flow test, anyone you live with must also self-isolate.
-If the results of your confirmatory PCR test is negative then you and they can end the isolation, however if you test positive then they must isolate for 10 days from the date of your lateral flow test.
+If you have a positive lateral flow test, anyone you live with must also self-isolate for 10 days from the date of your lateral flow test.

-Even when you have a positive lateral flow test, no action will be taken until you have a confirmatory PCR test.
-If you have a positive confirmatory PCR test result, your personal contacts will be traced by NHS Test and Trace.
-The University Track and trace team will also contact you to discuss any contacts you may have had with other staff colleagues and students on our campuses.
+If you have a positive lateral flow test, once you notify firstname.lastname@example.org, the University Track and trace team will also contact you to discuss any contacts you may have had with other staff colleagues and students on our campuses.
 They will then be contacted and be required to self-isolate until 10 days after their most recent contact with you.

 After a negative test, an individual is still susceptible to becoming infected and spreading the virus.
 Respecting social distancing and other rules is the most powerful way of stopping the spread of the virus.
 You should also continue to follow guidance on face coverings, washing of hands etc.